Name: Central Monument of the White Streams (Bijeli Potoci) - Kamensko Memorial Area

 Since the end of WWII, the Bijeli potoci – Kamensko area was lauded in this region during the Yugoslav era as being a significant Partisan stronghold, most notably because of the hospital complex it housed there and because the Partisans of the region gave such strong push-back against the eastward march of German soldiers during the 'Case White' offensive.
 As such, efforts to commemorate the space were taken very early on.
 In the late 1950s, work began on creating an open air memorial sculpture zone in the area of the former Bijeli potoci – Kamensko Partisan hospital, located roughly 18km southeast of Korenica in the foothills of Plješivica mountain.
 This memorial sculpture park, opened into 1959, consisted of six life-sized bronze sculptures of dark and traumatic figures by Croatian sculptor Vanja Radauš, which were from a series of his called 'Tifusari' or 'Typhus Victims' in English.

 Then, during the time period of the late 1970s, the Yugoslav government, along with veteran groups such as SUBNOR, outlined plans for the construction of a large much more substantial memorial at the Bijeli potoci – Kamensko complex.
 Designers Vladimir Ugrenović and Berislav Radimir were commissioned to create the monument, which would commemorate the fallen fighters and civilian victims of the war from the surrounding region.
-The completed monument that was unveiled in 1981 and was composed of a pyramidal-shaped steel structure, almost resembling a sailboat, resting on a concrete circular platform (plinth).
-To what degree this was a popular or well visited monument during the days of Yugoslavia is not known, as it is very remotely located and very little specific information is available about it of its construction or history.
+An early artistic rendering of the memorial concept which they proposed can be see in Photo 3.
+The completed monument that was unveiled in 1981 and was composed of a pyramidal-shaped steel structure, almost resembling a sailboat or tent, resting on a concrete circular platform (plinth).
+Upon its unveiling, this monument became the centerpiece for the Bijeli potoci – Kamensko memorial area, attracting many thousands of people per year visiting this and the many other NOB memorial sites around Korenica and the greater Like region.

 During some unknown period around 2008, the steel skeleton ruins of the central Bijeli potoci – Kamensko monument was completely destroyed as well, with all of its steel structural elements being dismantled and stolen, presumably for scrap.
 It is not known what groups committed this crime, as no parties have been identified, held responsible, or prosecuted.
 All that now remains of the monument is the ruins of its circular concrete base, sitting forgotten and unmarked in an overgrown empty mountain field.
 The complex receives no visitors, no commemorative events are held here and no signs or signals indicate where it is or that it ever even existed at this location.